SPFxHeroes/J.A.R.B.I.S.-Labs/Lab1/README.md

 To install the SharePoint Framework Yeoman generator globally:

-1. From the command prompt, enter the following command: `npm install @microsoft/generator-sharepoint -g`, followed by <kbd>Enter</kbd>.
+1. From the command prompt, enter the following command: `npm install @microsoft/generator-sharepoint@1.16.0 -g`, followed by <kbd>Enter</kbd>.
+> For this workshop, we'll use SPFx 1.16.0 -- which is the latest stable version at the time of this writing -- this is why we use `@1.16.0` after `@microsoft/generator-sharepoint`.
 1. A bazillion years later, when the installation is complete, enter `yo`, followed by <kbd>Enter</kbd>.
-1. When prompted **Allo!
+2. When prompted **Allo!
 What would you like to do?**, verify that **@microsoft/sharepoint** is listed under **Run a generator**.
-1. Using your arrow keys, select **Get me out of here!**.
+3. Using your arrow keys, select **Get me out of here!**.
 We still have a few things to install to make sure you have all the best SPFx development tools at your disposal.

 ## Exercise 6: Install TypeScript